ditman/flutter-genui/packages/spikes/fcp_client/docs/GenUI_Streaming_Protocol.md

   - `arguments`: An optional object with event-specific data.
 - `layout`: The complete `Layout` object of the current UI.
 Sent when `event` is present.
 - `state`: The complete `state` object of the current UI.
 Sent when `event` is present.
+- `renderError`: An optional object describing a client-side rendering error.
+Its presence indicates that the previously supplied layout failed to render.
+  - `errorType`: A string identifying the type of error (e.g., `UnknownWidgetType`).
+  - `message`: A detailed, human-readable message about the error.
+  - `sourceNodeId`: The `id` of the `LayoutNode` that caused the error.
+  - `fullLayout`: The complete `Layout` object that failed to render.
+  - `currentState`: The `state` object at the time of the error.

 ### **5.2.
 Server-to-Client: Streamed UI Update**

-After processing an event, the server responds with a new JSONL stream.
+After processing an event or a `renderError`, the server responds with a new JSONL stream.
 This stream contains the complete definition for the new UI, allowing the client to progressively render the updated view.

 ## **Section 6: Complete JSON Schema Definitions**